 Well, another new term is on the rise and gaining attention among Christians in North America.
 Those without a past relationship to the church are called unchurched, but there are many with significant past church involvement who are exiting.
 They are the de-churched.

-Matt Chandler, pastor of The Village Church near Dallas, explains the de-churched phenomenon in this short video.
+Matt Chandler, pastor of The Village Church near Dallas, explains his take on the de-churched phenomenon in this short video.

 Essentially, Chandler attributes the exodus of young people to the proclamation (explicitly or implicitly) of a false gospel of “moralistic deism.”
 This understanding of the Christian life says that if you obey God’s rules he will bless you with what you desire.
 This represents a form of the prosperity gospel which saturates the Texas soil where Chandler pastors, but it’s also popular beyond the Deep South.
 (How many teens have been told that abstinence will be rewarded by God with great sex once married?)